koelling/amplimap/docs/extended_installation.rst

 If you want to run germline variant calling and annotation you also need to `download and install Annovar <http://annovar.openbioinformatics.org/en/latest/user-guide/download/>`_ manually.
-Make sure you also download the relevant indices for the reference genome you want to use.
+Make sure you also download the relevant indices for the reference genome you want to use and add the directory containing the Annovar scripts to your ``PATH`` environment variable.

 3. Activate amplimap environment